designstem/projects/spirals/index.md

 <div>

-To construct the paper model of the dice staircase we need :
+To construct the paper model of the dice staircase we need:

 * 2 A4 sheets of thick paper where we print the template
 * Pair of scissors